lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Parameters and State Variables.md

 <div class="lf-c">

 Types ending with a `*` are treated specially by the C target.
-See [Sending and Receiving Arrays and Structs](/docs/handbook/c-reactors#sending-and-receiving-arrays-and-structs) in the C target documentation.
+See the [Target Language Reference](/docs/handbook/target-language-reference).

 To use strings conveniently in the C target, the "type" `string` is an alias for `{=const char*=}`.